Power to Protect: Coping with a crying baby - HE2460

 The full resource:

-Caring for a baby can be challenging at times.
 Although you will have lots of great moments, you may also have some worries about what is best for your baby.
 One of the hardest times can be when baby cries, and you can’t work out why.
 This can be very frustrating.

-- death.
+-

 “After a few minutes away, I feel 100% better.
 I am calmer and happy to comfort her.”

-Father of three month old baby
+Father of three-month-old baby

 Getting help